 Paragraphs 2-3: Now that you have their attention, hit them with some facts and figures regarding your great accomplishments.
 Reminder: don’t repeat your resume.
 This is a good opportunity to expound on a couple of your biggest accomplishments.

 As SmartAsset works to scale growth, I know one of the most difficult challenges is setting up proper marketing attribution to assess the efficacy of each marketing channel.
 While at Sensio Marketing, I was instrumental in developing real-time dashboards showing the ROI of ad spend across channels.
 This required coordination between data engineering to create query-able databases, marketing to understand important KPIs, and the testing team to validate different attribution models for the creation of dashboards.
 This attribution framework helped our team increase paid ad spend ROI by over 29 percent year over year.

-We do want to emphasize the interdependencies between your resume and cover letter.
+We do want to emphasize the connection between your resume and cover letter.
 Put your strongest and most tangible accomplishments on your resume.
-However, your cover letter gives you additional space to talk about more of your outstanding achievements in light of what the company specifically needs out of a data analyst.
+However, your cover letter gives you more space to explore your success in light of what the company specifically needs out of a data analyst.

 This also shows the importance of customizing both your resume and cover letter to the specific job you’re applying for.
 Your cover letter should introduce your resume and present complementary information that directly ties to the desired role.

 Closing paragraph: This is your last chance to make your case and finish strong.
 Show hiring managers and recruiters how your values and qualifications align with the needs of the role and the company.

 Keep your momentum going and don’t end on a flat note like this:

 I feel I am a great candidate for this data analyst position, and I am anxious to discuss the opportunity with you soon.